 Stoner takes second victory of the season at Le Mans

-Stoner took his 25th win in his MotoGP career after a dominant ride to pull away at the front and win by a margin of over 14 seconds.
-With his second win of the season, the Australian has now jumped up to second place in the standings, now 12 points behind Jorge Lorenzo (Yamaha Factory Racing).
+Stoner’s victory marked his 25th win in the MotoGP series, as he delivered a commanding performance, eventually winning by a margin exceeding 14 seconds.
+With this being his second win of the season, the Australian has climbed to second in the overall standings, now trailing Jorge Lorenzo (Yamaha Factory Racing) by 12 points.

-It was not a happy day for the French fans who had hoped to see Randy de Puniet (Pramac Racing) pick up his best result of the season.
-The French Ducati rider crashed into the gravel on lap two and walked back to the pits dejectedly.
-Loris Capirossi (Pramac Racing) suffered a similar fate as he crashed out towards the end of the race.
+For the French fans, it was a disappointing day as they had hoped to see Randy de Puniet (Pramac Racing) achieve his best result of the season.
+Unfortunately, the French Ducati rider crashed into the gravel on lap two and walked back to the pits feeling dejected.
+Similarly, Loris Capirossi (Pramac Racing) faced a comparable fate, crashing out near the race’s conclusion.

 Newsletter